2sync

 Best forAuthorRating

-The Simple Weekly Planner by Notion Nifties is one of the most duplicated weekly templates on the marketplace, with over 1,000 ratings.
+The Simple Weekly Planner by Notion Nifties is the most duplicated community weekly template on this list, with 46,914 copies made and 1,336 ratings behind its score.
 Its layout is minimal and clean: each day gets a clear section, and nothing extra competes for attention.

 What sets it apart from the official Simple Weekly To-do List is its flexibility.
-The structure invites customization without overwhelming you, which is why it is particularly popular among students building their first weekly planning system.
+The structure invites customization without overwhelming you, which is why it is a common first planner for students setting up Notion.

 4. Time Blocking + Weekly Themed Schedule